 Your Module Leader is the person in charge of teaching or coordinating the delivery of an individual module.
-They are very knowledgeable about the subject, and you should get in touch with them if there's anything specific in the module that you don't understand or need help figuring out.
+They are very knowledgeable about the subject, and you should get in touch with them if there is anything specific in the module that you don't understand or need help figuring out.

-If something happens that means you can't hand your work in on time, your Module Leader should be the first person you contact, as they might be able to grant an Extension.
+If something happens that means you cannot hand your work in on time, your Module Leader should be the first person you contact.
+They can advise you on how to apply for an extension or mitigation if your circumstances mean you cannot meet the original submission deadline.

-1.10.8 Course Reps (SU)
+1.10.7 Course Reps (SU)